ESN-Trondheim/ESNbot/README.md

 Contributions are welcome!\
 You can contribute with both code and registering issues.

-Please see our [contrubuting guidelines](CONTRIBUTING.md) for information about how to contribute to this project.
+Please see our [contributing guidelines](CONTRIBUTING.md) for information about how to contribute to this project.

 ## License